Whether you heard the buzz, stumbled in to get out of the weather, or you just like the sound of the name, we're glad you are here.

-Four interrelated prose poems by William L. Alton, that chronicle the relationship of a mercurial, famous-author father to his emotional caretaker son, accompanied by one of our favorite new paintings by artist Frederick Woodruff.
-Plus four more of Frederick's paintings in our gallery.
+Four interrelated prose poems by William L. Alton, that chronicle the relationship of a mercurial, famous-author father to his emotional caretaker son.

 Justin Hamm recites his prose poem "The Flour Epiphany" (audio with illustration).
 We actually first heard "The Flour Epiphany" at our Foodist Art Party, Justin having sent us an mp3 to play during our songs and poems section.

 In 2011, Arto editor Greg Dember put out a story-board/slide-show video for his song "How We Met" in collaboration with illustrator Holly DeWolf.
 Since then, wunderkind animator Ben Rowe has applied his magic to Holly's still images with wonderful results.
 Please view the updated video.

 Five acrylic paintings adorning the pieces above, by Frederick Woodruff.
 Please visit our gallery and click on the thumbnails for an expanded view of each piece.

 Interview of artist Aunia Kahn, whose self-modeled, mixed-media portraiture confronts the disempowerment of childhood abuse.